cyKamau/alx-low_level_programming/0x02-functions_nested_loops/README.md

 #!/bin/bash
-a program that prints putchar
+a function that prints the alphabet, in lowercase